 We solely offer online application and applicants must submit their information and documents through our online application portal.
 Applications sent in via mail will not be considered.

 In principle, the prerequisite for admission to a doctoral center is a master’s degree in the respective field or equivalent.
-Applications from students with excellent Bachelor degrees are considered as well.
 Applicants from neighboring fields and quantitative fields (like mathematics or engineering) can be admitted if their background is judged to be sufficient.

 The following information is required for an application:

 - Letter of motivation: Please provide a statement explaining your current goals, career plans and reasons for being interested in the doctoral program in Economics.
 Discuss your study plans and your fields of interest.
 Your statement should be in English and not exceed 500 words.

 - Certificates and transcripts of grades: A transcript from each college or university is required.
 The degree certificate is not sufficient.
 The transcript should show courses, grades and degrees received, mentioning rank or distinction if applicable.
 A translation is required for any transcript in a language other than English or German.
 At this stage of the application process it is not necessary to notarize or apostil the translations.
 If you are accepted we need notarized translations.
 An apostil is not necessary.
 If you have not yet finished your current degree, please attach a preliminary grade report (again in English or German).